 Brain Tumor Diagnosis and Treatment Using Nanotechnology

-Brain tumors are the second-most common form of cancer that affects children.
-They are the number one cancer killer of children.
+Brain tumors are the second-most common form of cancer that affects children, and the number one cancer-related cause of death of children.

-Currently, almost 50 percent of all brain tumors, mostly the benign ones, may be cured through surgery.
-The goal of improving imaging techniques is to enable surgeons to remove abnormal or diseased tumor tissue more thoroughly, while reducing damage to healthy brain cells.
+Currently, almost 50% of all brain tumors, mostly the benign ones, may be cured through surgery.
+Improving imaging techniques enables surgeons to remove abnormal or diseased tumor tissue more thoroughly, while reducing damage to healthy brain cells.

-It may also lead the way for oncologists (doctors who treat cancer) to deliver cancer-fighting therapies directly to brain tumors, preserve healthy brain tissues and more effectively destroy tumors.
+Improved brain imaging may also lead the way for oncologists (doctors who treat cancer) to deliver cancer-fighting therapies directly to brain tumors, preserving healthy brain tissue and more effectively destroying tumors.